lunatech-labs/lunatech-beginner-quarkus-course/slides/01-introduction.md

 * Your name, your company
 * Broadly your background
 * Your experience with Quarkus and/or related technologies
+* Can mention here Lunatech's experience with Quarkus on production in client projects (e.g. Sloe Central) or our use of it for internal projects (e.g. Timekeeper)

 ## About the participants